“To Pastures New”, Sir James Guthrie, 1883

 Hornel, Henry and Symbolism

 The Glasgow Boys movement also included the works of George Henry and Edward Hornel.
 While they lived in the Scottish town, Kirkcudbright, they became interested in the Japanese style and as a result their art became more colorful and often symbolic.
 Hornel was especially interested in Scottish history, archeology and symbolism.
 Hornel would use designs from antiquity, like bronze age cups or stone carvings, to decorate his paintings.
 Their work was growing more and more symbolic and decorative.
 They wanted to paint what the landscape symbolized to them rather than a straight depiction of nature, and their work also included elements of their research.
-You can see the influence of the symbolism and their interest in the Japanese prints in the works above.
+You can see the influence of the symbolism and their interest in the Japanese prints in the works below.

 Top Left: “Barr Aryshire” George Henry, 1891, Oil on Panel